SO, WILL YOU NEED A VISA?

 Switzerland has a system of work permits and visas for foreigners coming to the country.
 It’s also part of the Schengen Area.

-To visit and complete a Swiss course you won’t need a visa if you are from the EU, but you normally need a Tourist Visa if you are non-EU and staying over 90 days.
+To visit and complete a Swiss course you won’t need a visa or a permit.

-If you are from outside the EU and staying longer than 90 days then you require a Holiday Visa or Student Visa (which are not a Working Visas).
+If you are from outside the EU and staying longer than 90 days then you require a Holiday Visa or Student Visa or Student Permit (which are not a Working Visas or a Work Permit).

-Specifically US citizens travelling to Switzerland (and all Schengen Area countries) you will be asked to supply the following documents:
+Specifically US citizens travelling to Switzerland (and all Schengen nations) you will be asked to supply the following documents:

 - A US Passport (no more than 10 years old and valid for at least three more months beyond your intended date of departure)